celinelatulipe/ThinkLikeComputer/_sources/IndefiniteIteration/WPInfiniteLoops.rst

 check if b is less than 60.
 Because it isn't we again run line 4, and set the value of b to 5 again.
 There is no way to break out of this loop.

 Sometimes programs can take a while to run, so how can you determine if your code is just talking a while or if it is stuck inside an infinite loop?
-Print statements are for people, so take advantage of them!
+Print statements are for programmers, so take advantage of them!
 You can add print statements to keep track of how your variables are changing as the program processes the instructions given to them.